 In 2017, the EU took the first steps toward stripping the country of its voting rights – a penalty never previously imposed on any member nation.

-Despite this, Poland continued with its "reforms", formally introducing a law in July 2018 that lowers the retirement age for judges from 70 to 65.
+Despite this, Poland continued with its “reforms”, formally introducing a law in July 2018 that lowers the retirement age for judges from 70 to 65.
 This triggered widespread street protests after more than 20 judges (about a third of the total) were forced to retire.
-This caused the EU to issue a ruling that obliged Poland to suspend the law immediately.
-And last year, the European court ruled in a landmark decision that Poland’s move to lower the retirement age of judges was unlawful.
+Despite this, the Polish government passed a law in January 2020 that makes it possible for judges to face disciplinary actions if they make rulings that the government does not agree with – a move that the EU strongly opposes.